 The units cost $599 apiece, with the exception of the BioChem unit, which retails for $699.
 For many homeschool families, the price (significantly cheaper than the combined cost of a LabQuest interface and individual probes) makes Labdisc more cost effective.

 Its two main downsides are lower quality and lack of customization.
 The Labdisc unit’s plastic shell feels brittle.
 Given the wear and tear a unit is likely to experience in the hands of middle and high school students, a Labdisc unit may not hold up well over the long term.
 Secondly, integrating the sensors directly into four separate interfaces makes customization impossible.
 If you find that your unit does not contain a sensor you need, you have to purchase an entire unit rather than just an additional probe.

 If you’re considering buying probeware for your high school student, either of these would be a good purchase.
 If your budget is tight and you don’t need a lot of customization, the Labdisc might be right for you.
 If money is less of an object and you value quality and customizability, you might find the LabQuest to be just what you’re looking for.

 • • • •

-Elwood G. holds a BA in biology and an MA in English from Bob Jones University.
-After working as a teacher’s assistant and a departmental assistant at BJU Press Digital Production and Distribution for five years, he now serves as a secondary-level science writer at BJU Press.
-When not working, he enjoys taking random college classes, reading, playing disc golf, and hanging out with his wife and son.
+Elwood holds a BA in biology and an MA in English from Bob Jones University.
+After working with BJU Press Digital for five years, he now serves as a secondary-level science writer at BJU Press.
+When not working, he enjoys taking random college classes, reading, playing disc golf, and hanging out with his wife and two kids.